allanwu1986/message_system/README.txt

 can be assigned to one or more groups, and the message sending mechanism uses these users and groups as a basis of its sending mechanism.

+How to use the website:

+To create users and groups, go to http(s)://www.mysite.com/admin/ to access the Django admin interface.
+The homepage of the website is http(s)://www.mysite.com/login/ which logs you in as a user created with the admin tool.

+The Data model:

 The data model for this app is in messages/models.py.
 Let's take a look at it.

 from django.db import models